André Pilch

 Hi, I'm André Pilch

-I'm a christian born and raised in France, now residing and working in the United States.
-Currently helping digital products grow through design and engineering at whcc.
+I'm a Christian born and raised in France, now residing and working in the United States.
+Currently working as a Senior Product Designer helping digital products grow through design and engineering at whcc.
 Previously at Thomson Reuters, La Forge Des Marques, & Wowiwe Instruction Co.

 I'm experienced in concepting and scaling lasting products that align with product strategy and vision.
 Skilled at simplifying complex ideas into clear usable solutions.